awsdocs/amazon-elasticache-docs/doc_source/redis/accessing-elasticache.md

    1. In the **Source** box, choose **Anywhere** which has the port range \(0\.0\.0\.0/0\) so that any Amazon EC2 instance that you launch within your Amazon VPC can connect to your ElastiCache nodes\.
 **Important**
-Opening up the ElastiCache cluster to 0\.0\.0\.0/0 \(Step 4\.e\.\) does not expose the cluster to the Internet because it has no public IP address and therefore cannot be accessed from outside the VPC\.
+Opening up the ElastiCache cluster to 0\.0\.0\.0/0 does not expose the cluster to the Internet because it has no public IP address and therefore cannot be accessed from outside the VPC\.
 However, the default security group may be applied to other Amazon EC2 instances in the customer’s account, and those instances may have a public IP address\.
-If they happen to be running something on port 6379, then that service could be exposed unintentionally\.
+If they happen to be running something on the default port, then that service could be exposed unintentionally\.
 Therefore, we recommend creating a VPC Security Group that will be used exclusively by ElastiCache\.
 For more information, see [Custom Security Groups](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-network-security.html#creating-your-own-security-groups)\.

    1. Choose **Save**\.